MediaComem/comem-webdev/subjects/git/README.md

 * Dependencies
 * Build artifacts

-You can tell Git not to track them by adding a `.gitignore` file to your repository:
+You can tell Git not to track them by adding a `.gitignore` file to your repository.
+Create it now with this content:

 ```txt
  *.log